jonlpersson/ed-latimore/site/_drafts/tutorial-on-creating-twitter-threads-with-examples.md

 ![Information about Twitter favoring long form content](/assets/images/drafts/twitter-long-form-threads.jpg "Information about Twitter favoring long form content"){: width="960" height="540"}

 Each tweet only takes a few moments to read.
-Every time you add another tweet to the first tweet, you increase the time that people will read and engage with your tweet.
+Every time you add another tweet to the first tweet, you increase the time that people will read and engage with your twitter account.
 This engagement time goes up even more when you add images and gifs.

-And if you think about how a social media platform makes money, this makes perfect sense.
-Platforms make their money by either selling advertising space or collecting and selling data.
-The longer you stay on the platform, the more likely it is that you’ll take a click on an advertisement or they get more information on you that they can sell.
+And if you think about how Twitter makes money, this makes perfect sense.

+Like any other social media platform, they make their money by either selling advertising space or collecting and selling data.
+The longer you stay on the platform, the more likely it is that you’ll click on an advertisement or they get more information about you that they can sell.

 So, since their goal is to make money and you enable them to do so if you spend more time on the platform, it’s most reasonable to suspect that they will reward activity that makes people spend more time on the platform.
 Twitter threads do this much better than individual tweets.